Tip of the Week:

 - Use multi-fidelity approaches to model geomechanical effects in hydraulic fractures.

-- Use CMOST-AI to test different variable changes and reactions, before the run is submitted.
+- Use CMOST to test different variable changes and reactions, before the run is submitted.

 - Use Proxy Analysis to understand parameter-objective function interactions.